Your Devices Are Snitches and It’s Time to Do Something About It

 Pi-hole has been around long enough to have a Wikipedia entry, a massive community, and enough documentation to keep you busy for a week.
 It was originally designed to run on a Raspberry Pi (hence the name, not the food), but it runs happily on anything: a VPS, an old laptop, a Docker container.

 The tech stack: Python, PHP for the web UI, dnsmasq under the hood for actual DNS resolution, and a cron job called gravity that pulls and merges your blocklists.
-The Gravity blocklist system is genuinely great — you subscribe to community-maintained lists, run pihole -g to update them, and Pi-hole merges everything into a SQLite database it can query at wire speed.
+The Gravity blocklist system is genuinely great — you subscribe to community-maintained lists, and Pi-hole merges everything into a SQLite database it can query at wire speed.

 What Pi-hole does well: